 The main criteria is that the project should encourage people to improve their area and help make it a safer place to live and work.
 The PCC distributes the money amongst local policing teams in the West Midlands.
 It is local police who recommends whether a project should be funded.

 Policing teams have adopted slightly different processes for awarding Active Citizen Fund money.
 It is essential that your first step is to contact your local police officers prior to completing an application form.
 They will advise you on the process.
 They may also provide you with an application form, guide you through it and assess whether you are likely to be successful.
-If your bid is successful, you will be contacted by the Police and Crime Commissioner’s office.
-You will be asked to sign and return a Grant Conditions Form and provide a copy of your group’s/organisation’s bank statement.
+If your bid is successful at this initial stage, you will be contacted by the Police and Crime Commissioner’s office and asked sign and return a Grant Conditions Form.
+You will also need to provide a copy of your group’s/organisation’s bank statement.
+Please note that this does not mean that you have secured a grant at this stage.
+The final decision lies with the Chief Executive of the OPCC

 Please note that all successful projects are monitored.
 Applicants will be required to provide regular ‘Impact Assessment’ reports and details of financial expenditure, including copies of all invoices and receipts throughout the life of the project.